greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpload.html.md

 The client machine where `gpload` is run must have the following:

 -   The [gpfdist](gpfdist.html) parallel file distribution program installed and in your `$PATH`.
 This program is located in `$GPHOME/bin` of your Greenplum Database server installation.
--   Network access to and from all hosts in your Greenplum Database array \(coordinator and segments\).
+-   Network access to and from all hosts in your Greenplum Database array \(master and segments\).
 -   Network access to and from the hosts where the data to be loaded resides \(ETL servers\).

 ## <a id="section4"></a>Description